 We paid double what we did on the mainland and stayed in one of the worst places we ever had.
 It was our bad for booking it last moment when everything was sold out, but you live and you learn!

 Koh Rong Island and Koh Rong Sanloem Boat

 There is a ferry system that runs between the main ports of Koh Rong and Koh Rong Sanloem.
 We love Koh Rong for a night or two, but in our opinion Koh Rong Sanloem is the ultimate paradise.

 It’s way more laid back and a bit less of a Cambodia party island.
 Everyone has their own travel style, but you should definitely plan for enough time to see both.

-- Hiking to Lazy Beach on Koh Rong Sanloem
+- How to Hike to the Beautiful Lazy Beach on Koh Rong Sanloem

 3 Best Koh Rong Beaches

 Koh Touch is popular for its central location to town.
 Walk all the way down to the furthest end of the beach to avoid the boats near the harbor.
 It’s the perfect place for a quick cool down and to relax without walking or hiking across the island.